publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXXV/ptF/m__us_usc_t16_s460nnn–101.md

     (e) __Completion of conveyance__

-        The Secretary shall complete the conveyance of the Federal lands under subsection (a) of this section within 70 days after the Secretary accepts the lands described in subsection (b) of this section.
+        The Secretary shall complete the conveyance of the Federal lands under subsection (a) within 70 days after the Secretary accepts the lands described in subsection (b).

 ([Pub.
 L. 106–399, title VI, § 601][/us/pl/106/399/s601], Oct.
 30, 2000, [114 Stat.
 1670][/us/stat/114/1670].)